Mbaise: History

-Mbaise came under British rule in 1902 during the Anglo-Aro War, when the British Aro Expeditionary Force subdued the Aro Confederacy in Owerri and Mbaise.
-By 1906, at the conclusion of the operation, present-day Mbaise was united under British control with some local autonomy.
+Before Europeans arrived, the precolonial economy of the area was based on subsistence agriculture.
+Communities were protected from raids and other disturbances by the area's eastern flank along the Imo River, which borders Ezi na Ihite.
+Igbo government was based on kinship and customs, with the village group forming the highest level of organization.
+Chinua Achebe describes pre-colonial Igbo life in his novel, Things Fall Apart.

+The area first came under British rule in 1902.
+When the British colonial administration initially imposed the Southern Protectorate of Nigeria, the new government established a post at Nguru in 1905 and built a residence for the British there.
+Around this time, Dr. Rogers Stewart, a British man who took a wrong turn on his bicycle, was captured and killed by indigenes in a case of mistaken identity.
+The British subsequently launched the 1906 Ahiara Punitive Expedition, led by Captains Brian Douglas and Harold Hastings, to begin reprisals in the region and enforce control.

-To supervise the clans, a native court was established in Obohia in 1907 and transferred to Nguru in 1909.
-In 1929, the Nguru court was destroyed as a result of the Igbo Women's War.
-Regional courts were then opened in Obohia, Itu, Ife and Enyiogogu in response to the home rule movement of the 1930s.
-The region was united as a political and administrative unit in 1941.
-Councils were formed by 1945, loosely based on autonomous communities.
-It was from councils that The three local Governments were created from the councils.
+To further supervise the clans, a native court was established in Obohia in 1907 and transferred to Nguru in 1909.
+However, in 1927, the colonial government introduced taxation, tax increases in 1929 were met with fierce opposition by the Igbo population, and the Women's War began in protest of social and economic oppression under British rule.
+The native court at Nguru was destroyed as a result of the Women's War.
+Regional courts were then established in Itu (for Ezinihitte); Afor Enyiogugu (for Agbaja); Obohia (for Ekwerazu); Orie-Ahiara (for Ahiara); and Uvuru (for Oke-Uvuru) in response to the home rule movement of the 1930s.

+On June 12, 1941, Mbaise became a political and administrative federation of five clans: Agbaja, Ekwerazu, Ahiara, Ezinihitte, and Oke-Uvuru.
+A treasury was opened in Enyiogugu in 1942, later transferred to Aboh in 1948.
+Councils were formed by 1945, loosely based on autonomous communities that already existed, and it was from these councils that the three local governments of Mbaise were created.
 Ahiazu Mbaise was a merger of the Ahiara and Ekwerazu councils, and Aboh Mbaise was a merger of the Oke-Ovoro and Agbaja councils.
-Ezinihitte Mbaise remained by itself except for Isu Obiangwu and Umuohiagu, two small villages which joined the Ngor-Okpala from the Agbaja region.
+Ezinihitte Mbaise remained by itself except for Obiangwu and Umuohiagu, two small villages which joined the Ngor-Okpala from the Agbaja region.

-Until Europeans arrived in Nigeria, Mbaise's main source of income was subsistence agriculture.
-In Igboland, government was based on kinship and customs.
-The village group (a weekly gathering of men) was the highest level of organization, with the amala in power.
-The aladimma currently exercises power.
-Chinua Achebe described pre-colonial life in his novel, Things Fall Apart.

-When the British colonial administration was introduced in the Southern Protectorate of Nigeria, the government established a native court at Nkwogwu Nguru in 1905 and built a residence for the British there.
-Dr. Rogers Stewart, who took a wrong turn on his bicycle, was captured and killed in a case of mistaken identity.
-The 1906 Ahiara Punitive Expedition, led by Captains Brian Douglas and Harold Hastings, began reprisals in the region.

-In 1927, the colonial government introduced taxation.
-Taxes were increased in 1929, and the Women's War began to protest social and economic oppression.
-The native court at Nkwogwu was destroyed and the governor's residence was sacked.
-Courts were established in Itu (for Ezinihitte); Afor Enyiogugu (for Agbaja); Obohia (for Ekwerazu); Orie-Ahiara (for Ahiara); and Uvuru (for Oke-Uvuru).

-On June 12, 1941, Mbaise became a federation of five clans: the Agbaja (Nguru, Okwuato, Enyiogugu, Obiangwu, and Umuohiagu), Ekwerazu, Ahiara, Ezinihitte, and Oke-Uvuru.
-A treasury was opened in Enyiogugu in 1942, and was transferred to Aboh in 1948.
-Obiangwu and Umuohiagu, which had been parts of Agbaja, joined Ngor Okpala in 1957.
-Mbaise now had three local governments: Ahiazu, Aboh-Mbaise, and Ezinihitte.
-Between 1955 and 1958, the Mbaise County Council began two landmark development projects: Mbaise Secondary School and Mbaise Joint Hospital (now General Hospital), both in Aboh.
+Between 1955 and 1958, the Mbaise County Council began landmark development projects, such as the Mbaise Secondary School and Mbaise Joint Hospital (now General Hospital) which are both in Aboh.

+On June 1, 1969, Mbaise was one of the last remaining Igbo strongholds during the Biafran War and Ahiara Mbaise was the site from which General Chukwuemeka Odumegwu Ojukwu delivered the historic Ahiara Declaration.